shannonlal/kinesis-filebeat/README.md

 ## TODO
 1. Integrate kinesis stream and start to test
+1b.
+Poll the Queue every 10 seconds and clear it off and dump to queue 1c.
+Dump the error to DLQ log
 2. Write your own process to send a log message to new Kinesis Firehose
 3. Should read logs from queue.
 Should use putmessages
 4. Look at the following: